Protein structure generation via folding diffusion: Ablations and baselines

-To contextualize the distribution of scTM scores (Figure \ref{fig:sctm-scores}), we implement a naive angle generation baseline.
+To contextualize FoldingDiff's scTM scores (Figure \ref{fig:sctm-scores}), we implement a naive angle generation baseline.
 We take our test dataset, and concatenate all examples into a matrix of $\hat x \in [-\pi, \pi)^{\hat N \times 6}$, where $\hat{N}$ denotes the total number of angle sets in our test dataset, aggregating across all individual chains.
 To generate a backbone structure of length $l$, we simply sample $l$ indices from $U(0, \hat{N})$.
 This creates a chain that perfectly matches the natural distribution of protein internal angles, while also perfectly reproducing the pairwise correlations, i.e., of dihedrals in a Ramachandran plot, but critically loses the correct \textit{ordering} of these angles.
-We generate 780 such structures (10 samples for each integer value of $l \in [50, 128)$).
+We randomly generate 780 such structures (10 samples for each integer value of $l \in [50, 128)$).
 This is the same distribution of lengths as the generated set in our main analysis.
-For each of these, we perform the same scTM evaluation as before.
+For each of these, we perform scTM evaluation with ProteinMPNN (CA-only mode) and OmegaFold.
 The distribution of scTM scores for these randomly-sampled structures compared to that of FoldingDiff's generated backbones is shown in Figure \ref{fig:sctm_vs_random}.
-We observe that this random protein generation method produces significantly poorer scTM scores than our model does ($p=4.4\times10^{-60}$, Mann-Whitney test).
-This suggests that our model is not simply learning the overall distribution of angles, but is learning the correct \textit{ordering} of angles that comprise a folded protein structure.
+We observe that this random protein generation method produces significantly poorer scTM scores than FoldingDiff ($p=1.6\times10^{-121}$, Mann-Whitney test).
+In fact, not a single structure generated this way is designable.
+This suggests that our model is not simply learning the overall distribution of angles, but is learning \textit{orderings and arrangements} of angles that comprise folded protein structures.

+We take the structures specified by these randomly sampled angles and analyze them for secondary structures using P-SEA, as we did for Figure \ref{fig:ss-cooccur}.
+The resulting 2D histogram is illustrated in Figure \ref{fig:ss_random}, and represents a completely different distribution of secondary structures compared to natural structures, or that of FoldingDiff's generations.
+This further suggests that this random angle baseline cannot generate natural-appearing structures.
+It is clear that scTM scores and secondary structure analyses cannot be satisfied using this trivial solution.